v1kstrand/FastML/readme.md

 #### Step 3: Retrieve the Best Model

-After execution, the best-performing model will be saved in the `models` folder as a .joblib file.
+After execution, the selected model will be saved in `models` folder as a .joblib file.

 ---

+### ⚡ Quickstart

+Upon successful installation, FastML is pre-packaged with example input files — input_titanic.txt for classification tasks and input_diabetes.txt for regression tasks.
+Corresponding .csv files are located in the CSV folder.

+To experience the functionality and features of FastML, simply execute the FastML.py script.
+This will automatically engage the program with the provided test files, offering you an, hands-on introduction to its capabilities.

 ## 📜 License